 It did not miss our eye that every time something big happens, that threatens the established, aristocratic order of all things, it stirs up the mud.
-We have heard a great deal of opinions and not everything positive regarding Kaotica’s Eyeball.
+We have heard a lot of opinions and not everything positive regarding Kaotica’s Eyeball.
 Why is this supposed to be?
-One word, the concern that audio recording will become more democratic.
+One word is the concern that audio recording will become more democratic.

 This is always the reaction of the elderly guard when some new technology comes in that lowers the entry fee for young producers to the point that someone can make the hit tracks (Skrillex anybody?) with a laptop, a $100 I/O, a $100 MIDI, a proper mic, and a copy.
 Enter the Eyeball of Kaotica.
 An apparently trivial gimmick that arrived with minimal notice somewhere around 2012.

-The concept behind the Eyeball is that it avoids that the vocalist has to struggle against an amateur attack on the reflexes of the room when he records vocals.
+The concept behind the Eyeball is that it avoids the vocalist having to struggle against an amateur attack on the reflexes of the room when he records vocals.
 But why was so much energy dismissed in the Eyeball?